A Novel Testing Approach for Differences Among Brain Connectomes: Contributions

 In this case, we have \begin{proposition} There exist unique MLE estimators for model (\ref{nonsph}) \end{proposition} \begin{proof} Consider the affine invariant Riemannian metric $\langle , \rangle^{\Mah}$, defined on $\Mfd$ by requiring

-Then the MLE estimators of model (\ref{nonsph}) are the OLS estimates of $\langle, \rangle^{\Mah}$, whose existence and uniqueness follow from \citep{fletcher}. \end{proof} We call the family of metrics introduced in the previous proof \textit{Mahalanobis Affine Invariant Riemannian Metric} (MAIRM).
+Then the MLE estimators of model (\ref{nonsph}) are the OLS estimates of $\langle, \rangle^{\Mah}$, whose existence and uniqueness follow from \citep{fletcher}. \end{proof} We call the family of metrics introduced in the previous proof \textit{Mahalanobis Affine Invariant Riemannian Metric} (MAIRM) and the likelihood above the \textit{Riemannian normal model}.

-The question of estimation rises again.
-The procedure we propose is similar to the previous one.
-The $\conn_i^\ast$ still satisfy